simonheys/simonheys/README.md

-### Hello 👋
+### Hello, I’m Simon 👋

-I’m Simon, a Senior Software Engineer and Product Designer with a passion for making and crafting digital products, tools and services that are useful, empowering or inspiring to others.
+As a Software Engineer with experience in Product Design, I’m driven by a passion to create software that makes a meaningful difference to people's lives.

 [LinkedIn](https://linkedin.com/in/simonheys)<br />
 [Portfolio](https://www.simonheys.com/)<br />